mabdn/fprime-spaceposts/README.md

 **Test the installation and build your deployment**

-Follow the typical steps to test and build and installation in F' (see [F' Installation Guide](https://github.com/nasa/fprime/blob/v3.1.0/docs/INSTALL.md)).
+Follow the typical steps to test and build an installation in F' (see [F' Installation Guide](https://github.com/nasa/fprime/blob/v3.1.0/docs/INSTALL.md)).
 For example, build the individual SpacePost components.

 Then, connect your F' flight software to the SpacePosts topology (see [Integration With An Existing F' Flight Software System](#integration-with-an-existing-f-flight-software-system)).
 If you do not have your own F' flight software, you can always use the `Ref` flight software example deployment provided by the F' framework.

 ## Credits
-Developed based on the NASA's [F' Flight Software Framework](https://github.com/nasa/fprime).
+Developed based on NASA's [F' Flight Software Framework](https://github.com/nasa/fprime).

 Purpose-built as a part of the [MEMESat-1](https://ieeexplore.ieee.org/document/10116009) satellite mission at the University of Georgia's [Small Satellite Research Laboratory](http://www.smallsat.uga.edu/) (SSRL).